Posted on February 19, 2015 in Arab American Institute

 Edward Said, a Palestinian American literary theorist and leading public intellectual, was born in 1935 in Jerusalem.
 He spent his childhood living between two worlds: Jerusalem and Cairo, and spent his summers visiting his mother’s family in Lebanon.

 The Said family was granted citizenship in the United States in recognition of Mr. Said’s military service for the US Army during World War I. After moving to the United States in 1951, Edward attended high school in Massachusetts.
-Edward excelled academically and musically, and graduated at the top of his class.
-He went on to earn a...Read more
+Edward excelled academically and musically, and graduated at the top of his class....Read more

 Posted by on June 17, 2014 in Blog